jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 Last modified: 29 January 2015

 To administer IBM&reg; DevOps Services projects you must be a project owner or a project administrator.
-You can only have one project owner, but you can have several project administrators.
+You can only have one project owner, but you can have multiple project administrators.

 ##Project admin privileges